Apple Fritters

 This apple fritters recipe is made with basic baking ingredients that I bet you already have in your kitchen.
 Here’s the lineup:

-- Milk.
+• Milk.
 You can use any milk you’d like.
-Whole milk will give your fritters the richest flavor.
+Whole milk will offer the richest flavor.

-- Apple.
-Use any favorite apple for this recipe.
-I like Gala, Fuji, and Honeycrisp.
+• Apple.
+Use any favorite apple.
+We like Gala, Fuji, and Honeycrisp apples best.

-- Flour.
-I recommend using all-purpose flour for this recipe.
+• Flour.
+We recommend using all-purpose flour for the best texture.

-- Oil.
-Needed to deep fry the fritters.
-Canola oil, vegetable oil or peanut oil are all neutral tasting and have high smoke points.
+• Oil.
+For frying, use canola oil, vegetable oil or peanut oil, which are all neutral tasting and have high smoke points.
 Any of the three will work fine for this recipe.

 Quick tip: You can either roll your apple fritters in a mix of cinnamon and sugar (like pictured) or drizzle them with a simple vanilla glaze.
 My glaze recipe is listed in the “notes” section of the recipe card.

 Don’t let the fear of frying keep you from making apple fritters.
 I was intimated, but once I gave it a try, I wondered what took me so long!
 It’s really so easy and you just need about 10-15 minutes to peel and grate your apple and mix the batter, a few minutes to get your frying oil to the right temperature and then under 5 minutes to fry ’em up.
 Just like that you will be enjoying hot, scrumptious homemade apple fritters!
-Here’s the simple process, but for the full, printable recipe, reference the recipe card at the bottom of the page:
+Here’s the simple process:

-- Cook fritters.
-Drop batter by rounded teaspoons into hot oil.
-Fry until golden brown, about 3-4 minutes, turning once.
+3. Cook fritters.
+Once oil has reached temperature, use a large spoon or an ice cream scoop to scoop about 3 tablespoons of batter and carefully drop into the hot oil.
+Repeat with several more scoops of batter and fry 3-4 minutes, turning once and until golden brown.
 Repeat with all of the batter.
 Transfer cooked apple fritters to a paper-towel lined plate and allow them to cool for a few minutes.

 I want your apple fritters to turn out just as perfect as mine!
-Here are some tips so that you can fry up the most delicious fritters:
+Here are some tips, so that they’re delicious every time:

 Number one tip: use a candy thermometer to gauge the temperature of the oil.
 Knowing the oil temperature is crucial for the perfect fritters.
 Make sure that the tip of the thermometer is not touching the bottom of the pan — it should be resting about mid-way through the oil.